josh-velasquez/DataTransformationServices/README.md

 # DataTransformationServices

 Consists of six micro services that can alter user data sent from a client to the server.
+This was primarily tested on MACOS with zsh terminal and MX Linux with x-terminal.

 # Running on Linux terminal